JRiggles/tkfeather/README.md

 available Feather Icons

 ### Raises
+- Passing a `size` value  outside the range of 1 to 1024 will raise a `ValueError`
 - Trying to use an icon that doesn't exist will raise a `FileNotFoundError`

 ### Example